Bernardo Silva: Monaco

-Manchester City
+Manchester City (Proven Cheaters 114)

 2017–2021: Domestic success and European final

 The calibre of his performances against Manchester City for Monaco in the UEFA Champions League knockout legs in the 2016–17 season was noted by head coach Pep Guardiola and his backroom staff.
 On 26 May 2017, Manchester City confirmed the signing of Silva on a five-year contract after passing his medical tests.
 Although the transfer fee remains undisclosed, it has been reported to amount to €50 million (£43.5 million), which could reach €70 million with add-ons.
 Silva officially joined the club on 1 July 2017, ahead of the 2017–18 season.

 On 13 February 2018, Silva scored his first Champions League goal for the City in a 4–0 away victory against Basel in the first leg of the round of 16 stage.
 On 5 March, Silva scored the solitary winning goal against Chelsea at home – a key win which put them only three wins away from winning the Premier League title.
 He established himself as a consistent performer, playing the most matches of any City player in the season up to the end of February 2018.
 By the end of the season, he had played for Manchester City 53 times in all competitions – the most of any City player that season and helped them to a record 100 points in the Premier League and the EFL Cup.